Types of Aid

 Other Types of Loans

 A long-term low interest loan made to eligible undergraduate students demonstrating exceptional financial need.
 Awards are contingent upon the availability of funds and the amount of other financial assistance received.
 The interest rate and repayment begins 9 months after graduation, separation from the University, or enrollment status drops below half-time enrollment.
-You must be enrolled at least half-time to receive this loan.
-Please be aware that St. Thomas University has been notified by the U.S. Department of Education that the Federal Perkins Loan will only be extended through September 30, 2017.
+Please be aware that Federal Perkins Loan will only be extended through September 20, 2017.
 No additional loans will be available after this date.
 For more information regarding the Federal Perkins Loan, click here

 Alternative loans are available through commercial lenders for educational costs during periods of enrollment.
 They are based on credit-worthiness (meaning that the lender will do a credit check).
 We recommend that students request a copy of their credit report to check for accuracy and that all valid credit problems are addressed before applying for an alternative loan.
 We strongly suggest that students submit a FAFSA and seek federal loan assistance before attempting to participate in any alternative loan programs.
 To compare lender benefits and apply for a Private Loan, click here.